 - (d) Cash and cash equivalents-Cash and cash equivalents of CareerSource Chipola are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition. - (e) Grants and other receivables-Grants and other receivables consist of amounts due from grantor agencies for reimbursement of expenditures under various programs.
 Management has concluded that realization of losses on balance outstanding at year-end will be immaterial. - (f) Capital assets and depreciation-Capital assets are defined by CareerSource Chipola as assets with an initial, individual cost of \$5,000 or more and an estimated useful life of more than one year.
 Such assets are recorded at historical cost.
 Donated capital assets are recorded at estimated acquisition value at the date of the donation.
 The Federal Government has a reversionary interest in those assets purchased with its funds which have a cost of \$5,000 or more and an estimated useful life of at least one year.
-Depreciation of capital assets is computed using the straight-line method over estimated useful lives as follows:
+Depreciation of capital assets and amortization of right-to-use assets is computed using the straight-line method over estimated useful lives as follows:

 Assets Years

 Leasehold improvements 30

 Equipment 5-10

 Vehicles 5

+Right-to-use buildings 3-6